karmada-io/karmada/docs/proposals/stateful-failover/stateful-failover-proposal.md

 ## Proposal

 Stateful applications need a way to read the last saved state to resume processing from that state after failover.
+The idea is to provide a way to persist the metadata related to the last saved state so that this state can then be retrieved from some durable storage before processing continues.

 To enable this we split this proposal into two sections:
 - A mechanism for when a failover happened so that stateful applications can load the previous state first before resuming processing.